jaspector

 For OSSF work, final inspection must be completed before system is covered.

-Typical inspection sequence: For OSSF: application, fee payment, soil and site evaluation, design approval, permit to construct, installation, final inspection before cover, then final permit to operate after successful inspection.
+Typical sequence: For OSSF: application, fee payment, soil and site evaluation, design approval, permit to construct, installation, final inspection before cover, then final permit to operate after successful inspection.
 For development and floodplain permits, no city-style staged building inspection program was described.

-Do I need a building permit in unincorporated Colorado County, TX?
+01 Do I need a building permit in unincorporated Colorado County, TX?

 Development permits are required for construction in unincorporated Colorado County.
 OSSF permits are required for all septic installation or repairs.
 The county also regulates floodplain development and subdivision-related development.
 No countywide general building permit program for every residential or commercial structure was found.

-How much does a building permit cost in unincorporated Colorado County, TX?
+02 How much does a building permit cost in unincorporated Colorado County, TX?

+Building permit fees in unincorporated Colorado County, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $30.00 (residential development) or $350.00 (commercial development).
 Fees are calculated as: Flat fees: Residential development permit $30.00; Commercial development permit $350.00; 911 sign $10.00; mailed sign additional $10.00; OSSF permitting $250.00 residential or $350.00 commercial..
 Plan check fee: No separate plan-check fee identified.
 Commercial projects may require engineering review and drainage review costs paid directly to the engineering firm if such review is required..

-How do I apply for a building permit in unincorporated Colorado County, TX?
+03 How do I apply for a building permit in unincorporated Colorado County, TX?

-1. Determine which county approval actually applies.
+To apply for a building permit in unincorporated Colorado County, TX, follow these steps: 1.
+Determine which county approval actually applies.
 County controls support development/911 addressing permits, floodplain review, OSSF permits, subdivision review, and county road or drainage controls rather than general building permits.
 2. For a residential or commercial development permit, the property owner completes the county development permit application and provides proof of ownership such as the first page of the deed or a current property tax receipt.
 3. If floodplain conditions apply, provide any additional floodplain materials required by the county.
 4. Pay the county permit fee.
 Residential development permit: $30.00; commercial development permit: $350.00; 911 sign: $10.00; mailed sign: additional $10.00.
 5. After the county receives completed paperwork and payment, it begins processing the 911 address and/or development permit.
 The county will issue a confirmation letter for the 911 address and a green permit plaque or sign for development that must remain visible from the road during construction.
 6. If the project needs an OSSF permit, the landowner must complete the OSSF application, pay the OSSF fee ($250.00 residential; $350.00 commercial), obtain soil and site evaluation work from appropriately licensed professionals, submit design materials, and wait for county approval before construction begins.
 7. For OSSF work, the installer must request final inspection before covering the system.
 The county will issue a final permit to operate after successful inspection.

-How do I schedule a building inspection in unincorporated Colorado County, TX?
+04 How do I schedule a building inspection in unincorporated Colorado County, TX?

-Inspections can be scheduled via: For OSSF: installer must notify county permit office and request final inspection.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Colorado County, TX via: For OSSF: installer must notify county permit office and request final inspection.
 Contact: 979-732-2435.
 For OSSF work, final inspection must be completed before system is covered..